esgoldschmidt/food_service/README.md

-# Full Stack Todo Application with Prisma ORM and MongoDB starter code
+# Full Stack Todo Application with Prisma ORM and MongoDB - Starter code

 In this README, I will provide a detailed overview of what you'll be building and how to get started.